An organization of the 24 approved medical specialty

 For a list of the boards that offer the Critical Care Medicine subspecialty, please refer

 to the Resources page and click on the Certificates Offered by Multiple Boards link.
 Details are in the paragraph at the

-a smaller quantity of results you will need to include other search fields from the Advanced Search page.
+a smaller quantity of results you will need to include other criteria on the Search page.

 To find records that include physicians with the Anesthesiology Critial Care Medicine subspecialty select that option from the drop down menu.
 Those search results will not be included in the search results when you select Critical Care Medicine from the Search page.